jamzi/devhealth/content/blog/food-scraper/index.md

 ![Monorepo file structure](./file-structure.png)

-Company called Zeit, creator of NextJS, also offers a deployment solution called Zeit Now.
+A company called Zeit, creator of NextJS, also offers a deployment solution called Zeit Now.
 It's a CDN + Serverless offer and works well with NextJS.
 It deploys both frontend and backend with a single command and you can hook up your Git repository to deploy every time you push your changes to a branch.

 ### Scraping is a dirty job